What is Mechanical Engineering?: Fees 2026, Subjects, Top Colleges, Admissions

 This approach will give you enough time to go through all the topics given in the exam syllabus and revise each section so that you have high chances of getting excellent marks and being shortlisted in the merit lists released by the colleges.

 The answer to this question will differ from one person to another.
-The difficulty level of the exam depends a lot on the preparation of the students.
+The difficulty level depends a lot on the preparation of the students.
 For example, if you have prepared really well for the exam and you were able to attempt most of the questions comfortably, the entrance exam was very easy for you.
 Meanwhile, for your friend, the exam could be a disaster and very difficult to crack, as they might not have prepared that well for the test.

 Rest, the exam authorities who set the question paper also consider a lot of other factors like previous year student feedback, the number of applicants that usually apply for the entrance exam, the popularity of the course, etc.